offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

     };
 ```

 Doing this removes the sub-concept_TEMPLATE explosion problem, but it introduces a new problem of the compiler losing the ability to infer template parameters from usage.
-In the example below, the concept_TEMPLATE for the callable object is concise, but usages of `call()` now need to explicitly specify what each template argument is because the C++ compiler is no longer able to infer them on its own.
+In the example below, the concept_TEMPLATE for the callable is concise, but usages of `call()` now need to explicitly specify what each template argument is because the C++ compiler is no longer able to infer them on its own.

 ```c++
 // function that takes in 4 params: